jainyash75/JSON-with-Java-EE-8-Hands-on-Training/README.md

 <LI>Write JSON data to streams
 <LI>Use JSON model API to create and transform JSON documents
 <LI>Create JSON patches and use them to make batch modifications in JSON documents
-<LI>Study Jason Merge Patch as another option of modifying JSON documents
+<LI>Study JSON Merge Patch as another option of modifying JSON documents
 <LI>Configure your project to use JSON Binding and Yasson
 <LI>Use default mapping for serializing/deserializing a simple Java class
 <LI>Understand what date formats are used by default